Ripgrep

 Lately, due to working with a large code base, I've grown more and

-.
+more fond of counsel-rg.
 It's an Elisp wrapper

 around ripgrep - a relatively